-As indicated earlier, the main goal of the Options and Pathways for Policy Outreach Working Group (authors of this chapter and instrumental in carrying out the stakeholder consultations) is to integrate stakeholder groups and policy-/ decision-makers in the ELD Initiative at all stages of the process to ensure that the outcomes are based in real-time demand and needs at all times.
-Table 5.2 and 5.3 respectively summarises the key stakeholder recommendations to policy-/ decision-makers and the ELD Initiative, driven by the identified needs and approaches from the ELD stakeholder consultations.
+As indicated earlier, the main goal of the Options and Pathways for Policy Outreach Working Group based in real-time demand and needs at all times.
+Table 5.2 and 5.3 respectively summarises the key stakeholder recommendations to policy/decision-makers and the ELD Initiative, driven by the identified needs and approaches from the ELD stakeholder consultations.